MrKaszeba19/fpClock/README.md

 ## Installation

 - Required: FreePascal Compiler `fpc` (version 3.0.4 or newer)
+- So far works on Linux amd64 only.
+Windows x64 compatibility is about to be made.
-- So far tested only on Linux amd64.
-Not designed for 32-bit computers.
+- Not designed for 32-bit computers.
 - Compile using `compile.sh`
 - Install to `$PATH` using `installBash.sh`